 This class is an introduction to the Library’s online genealogy resource Ancestry Library Edition (LE).
 You must know how to use a computer and Internet browser to

 This class goes beyond the introductory Ancestry LE class to get the most out of the Library’s online genealogy resource Ancestry Library Edition database.
 You must know how to use the Ancestry LE database at a basic level already.

-This class is for those interested in learning how to use DNA to trace their genealogical roots.
-In this workshop Clare Cook overviews the topic and discusses how different DNA strands and DNA testing can be used to trace particular lines far back in time.
+For those interested in learning how to use DNA to trace their genealogical roots, this workshop provides an overview of the topic and discusses how different DNA strands and DNA testing can be used to trace particular lines far back in time.
 Prior knowledge or experience with genealogy is recommended.
 Presented by Clare Cook - Ontario Genealogical Society.

 Ontario Genealogical Society (OGS) Meetings

 Meetings feature idea and research sharing along with special topics and guest speakers.
 Connect with them on Facebook (Thunder Bay District Branch, OGS) or by email at email@example.com for more information.

 Mary J.L.
 Black Community Program Room: Tuesdays @ 7 pm